 Negative Effects of Excessive Gaming

 Excessive gaming can have negative effects on mental and physical health.
-Gaming has been associated with mental health issues such as depression, anxiety, insomnia, sleep deprivation, and aggression.
+Gaming has been associated with mental health issues such as depression, anxiety, insomnia, sleep deprivation, and aggression.4

 Some of the negative effects of excessive gaming can include emotional suppression, relationship issues, social disconnection, and negative emotions.
 These can affect children, teens, and adults.
-Some studies also suggest that violent video game material can increase aggressive thoughts, feelings, and behaviors, although this correlation is still up for debate.
+Studies also suggest that violent video game material can increase aggressive thoughts, feelings, and behaviors, although this correlation is still up for debate.5

 Signs & Symptoms of Excessive Gaming

 Signs and symptoms of excessive video gaming include:

 - Preoccupation with gaming or specific video games